Texas in March brings unpredictable weather, spring breaks, & March Madness.

 • Wild West Brew Fest – Katy, TX

-Wild West Brew Fest will be held at Typhoon Texas Waterpark in Katy and presented by the Rotary Club of Katy.
+The Wild West Brew Fest, presented by the Rotary Club of Katy, will be held at Typhoon Texas Waterpark in Katy.

 • Brew On The Bayou – Lake Jackson, TX

-Sample brew from local brewers, listen to live music, sip wine, food trucks, auction, relax and have fun.
+Sample brews from local brewers, listen to live music, sip wine, eat food trucks, participate in an auction, relax, and have fun.
 Gulf Coast Bird Observatory.
+Ages 18+ only.

 Tickets: $20